LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 ### Problems with the Typical Design

-A typical API might specify a field whose value can be unknown in the following manner:
+A typical API might specify a field whose value can be unknown through field absence in the following manner:

 ```protobuf
 import "google/protobuf/wrappers.proto"